Subsidies for low-income families per year. Social support for low-income families

 Non-working disabled people

-Passport or other proof of identity (for a child under 14, a birth certificate)
+Passport or other identification document (for a child under 14 years old - birth certificate)

 Pensioner's ID